Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 Low variance features are removed because we don't want features that are constant and do not have any impact on the response variable

-Highly correlated features are removed because
+Highly correlated features are removed because we don't want multicollinearity in the models even though some models such as the random forest is relatively resistant.
+Multicollinearity can make our model very variable because it increases the variance of feature's coefficients.

 Scaling is done so that distance based methods don't produce biased results